Ultralight Adventure Equipment Catalyst Review

 Adjustability

-With four harness sizes available, regardless of your torso size, ULA has a pack that will fit (15-inch to 24-inch+ torso).
-They also offer six separate hip belt sizes to fit a wide range of waist measurements.
-(26 inches to 47 inches).
+With four harness sizes available, regardless of your torso size, it's almost guaranteed that there's a Catalyst that will fit.
+They range in torso length accommodation from 15 to 24 inches.
+They also offer six separate hip belt sizes to fit a wide range of waist measurements, from 26 to 47 inches.

-Finally, they offer two types of shoulder strap shapes: the J-Curve and S-Curve.
+Finally, they offer two types of shoulder strap shapes: the J-Curve and the S-Curve.
 J-Curve is their original and works best for most men, but men with certain body types (athletic build) will benefit from the S-Curve.
-While each pack only has a small amount of adjustment, each size ranges about four inches of torso range and with some up-front planning, a great fit is easy to get.
+While each pack only has a small amount of adjustment, each size accommodates about four inches of torso lengths, and with some up-front planning, a great fit is easy to get.

 Ad-free.
 Influence-free.
 Powered by Testing.